mtconnect/mtcup/Data-Transformation-Using-Ruby.md

 * Similarly `MTConnect::Event`, `MTConnect::Sample` and `MTConnect::Condition` can be created.
 See examples.

+Forwarding an `Entity`:

-New, transformed or old `Entity` maybe passed on to the pipeline by using:
+* New, transformed or old `Entity` may be passed on to the pipeline by using:
 `forward(obs)`.

 ## Splicing the Pipeline